About the Ensemble

 The current Light of East Ensemble lineup spotlights the professional talents of Mary Ashton (violin, harp), Jedd House (contra basso), Tracey Atin (vocals), Jana Starling (clarinet, accordion), Joel Jacobs (percussion), and Panayiotis Giannarapis (oud, bouzouki, baglama, tzoura, nay).
 Guelph belly dancer Ishra is a regular guest performer.
 Band members draw on diverse musical backgrounds and experiences to offer a shared passion that immediately engages listeners.
 Panayiotis Giannarapis, the heartbeat of the Ensemble, has deep roots in Greece and Asia Minor.
 The addition of Windsor soprano Tracey Atin has enriched the group's existing repertoire and introduced music of the Sephardic Yiddish tradition.

-This award-winning ensemble (Forest City London Music Awards, Folk Music Ontario Showcases 2010, 2019, and 2022) captivates audiences in a variety of venues – from intimate performance spaces like Chaucer’s Pub (London) and Kordazone Theatre (Windsor), Museum London, the Art Gallery of Windsor, Music Concert Series at the University of Guelph, Windsor and Western Ontario; to major concert halls like The Aeolian (London), Centennial Hall (London), and bustling outdoor events such as the Guelph and District Multicultural Festival, Millrace Festival, Stratford Summer Music on the Barge, Huron Multicultural Festival, Neruda Productions, Diaspora Film Festival, Hamilton World Music Festival, Summer Sunset Sounds, Bloom Festival, London Dance Festival, the London Heritage Council's, and the London Heritage Council’s Canada Day celebrations.
+This award-winning ensemble (Forest City London Music Awards, Folk Music Ontario Showcases 2010, 2019, and 2022) captivates audiences in a variety of venues – from intimate performance spaces like Chaucer’s Pub (London) and Kordazone Theatre (Windsor), Museum London, the Art Gallery of Windsor, Music Concert Series at the University of Guelph, Windsor, and Western Ontario; to major concert halls like The Aeolian (London), Centennial Hall (London), and bustling outdoor events such as the Guelph and District Multicultural Festival, Millrace Festival, Stratford Summer Music on the Barge, Huron Multicultural Festival, Neruda Productions, Diaspora Film Festival, Hamilton World Music Festival, Summer Sunset Sounds, Bloom Festival, London Dance Festival, the London Heritage Council's, and the London Heritage Council’s Canada Day celebrations.
 In addition, The Light of East Ensemble provided recorded music for the Robin Soans play The Arab-Israeli Cookbook, which JM Drama presented at Kitchener’s Registry Theatre in May 2016.
+As well in 2023, the Light of East Ensemble was invited to perform at London's Grand Theatre's production of the East Coast Kitchen Party.

 With performance dates as varied as the 25th edition of London’s world-renowned TD Sunfest, the inaugural Windsor Hummus Festival, and receptions for CBC Radio London and Festivals & Events Ontario, 2018-2019 was a particularly busy season for The Light of East Ensemble.
 Also, it continues to attract top collaborators from other genres and disciplines, such as the International Symphony Orchestra (Sarnia/Port Huron) and London Symphonia conducted and arranged by Scott Good.